milanaryal/milanaryal.github.io/_posts/2015/2015-08-19-hosting-images-with-dropbox-on-your-website.md

 {% endhighlight %}

 <div class="alert alert-info">
   <strong>Tip:</strong> If you replace `?dl=0` to `?dl=1`, then you will get direct download link to a file uploaded on Dropbox.
-For example [click this link](//dl.dropboxusercontent.com/s/chuuhnslrea6to3/20150819-dropbox-logotype-blue.png?dl=1) to direct download a image file from Dropbox.
+For example <a href="//dl.dropboxusercontent.com/s/chuuhnslrea6to3/20150819-dropbox-logotype-blue.png?dl=1" class="alert-link">click this link</a> to direct download a image file from Dropbox.
 </div>

 ### Step 3: Hosting a image file to your website